learn-co-curriculum/dsc-coefficient-of-determination-lab/README.md

 # Coefficient of Determination - Lab

 ## Introduction
-In the previous lesson, we looked at the Coefficient of Determination, what it means and how it is calculated.
-In this lesson, we shall use the R-Squared formula to calculate it in python and numpy.
+In the previous lesson, you looked at the Coefficient of Determination, what it means, and how it is calculated.
+In this lesson, you'll use the R-Squared formula to calculate it in Python and NumPy.

 ## Objectives

 You will be able to:

-* Mathematically calculate R-Squared using a toy dataset

-* Calculate the coefficient of determination (R-Squared) for a given regression line
+* Calculate the coefficient of determination using self-constructed functions

-* Interpret the value of R-Squared
+* Use the coefficient of determination to determine model performance

 ## Let's get started